geshu18/app/Getting-Started.md

   }
 }
 ```

-If you don't have the instrumentation key, follow instructions on this [page](http://azure.microsoft.com/en-us/documentation/articles/app-insights-start-monitoring-app-health-usage) to get it.

 ## Add Application Insights instrumentation code to the `startup.cs`
 If you don't already have the code that parses appsettings.json file and initializes configuration variable, create Configuration variable